JAshishj/pwn.college_Ashish/Comprehending Commands.md

    # **10.<ins>Hidden files</ins>**:-
-   The challenge asks us to find the flag which is present in a hidden dot-prepended file in `/` directory by using the `ls` command along with `-a` flag.
+   The challenge asks us to find the flag which is present in a hidden dot-prepended file in `/` directory by using the `ls` command along with `-a` option.
 ## My solve:-
    **My flag** :-`pwn.college{MPVuO5Hv11NB1B_HvCZAbkiGkO3.QXwUDO0wCNxAzNzEzW}`

-   So, the challenge asked us to use the `ls` command with `-a` flag to find the file in which the flag is present as a hidden dot-pretended file in `/`, hence i opened the shell and  used the `ls -a` command which gave me a file called `.flag-141632437824762` along with other files as it contained flag in it's name i thought that the flag should be present in it hence i used the `cat` command to read it and got the flag.
+   So, the challenge asked us to use the `ls` command with `-a` option to find the file in which the flag is present as a hidden dot-pretended file in `/`, hence i opened the shell and  used the `ls -a` command which gave me a file called `.flag-141632437824762` along with other files as it contained the word flag in it's name i thought that the flag should be present in it hence i used the `cat` command to read it and got the flag.
    ```bash
    hacker@commands~hidden-files:~$ ls -a /
    .   .dockerenv             bin   challenge  etc   lib    lib64   media  nix  proc  run   srv  tmp  var